guzzijason/ansible-role-sudoers-policed/README.md

 ------------

 It is important to note that there are "finalization" tasks as part of this role, that *MUST* be run at the end of your playbook (see examples).
 The main portion of the role simply generates temporary file fragments, but doesn't install them.
 This allows for the role to be called multiple times from various plays, if necessary.
 The finalization steps then assemble and install the finished file.
 Optionally, the policing of "foreign" sudoer files will happen during finalization as well.

+*NB!* If you are policing stray sudoers configs and your ansible envioronment depends on `sudo`, then please *be sure that the necessary user for ansible is being added to the new config!*

 Example Playbook
 ----------------